Information and Activity Sheets

 You can access a growing volume of information that can be viewed on screen or printed out before you visit the park.
-The materials include trails, maps and bird recognition materials, all of which are available at no change.
+The materials include trails, maps and bird recognition materials, all of which are available at no charge.
 Schools are invited to download and edit this material to meet their own needs.

 Designed to give visitors an introduction to the Park, with a walking route around Grebe Lake, a short history and some pointers for things to look out for.